facebook/react/packages/create-subscription/README.md

 ## Subscribing to observables

-Below are examples showing how `create-component-with-subscriptions` can be used to subscribe to certain types of observables (e.g. RxJS `BehaviorSubject` and `ReplaySubject`).
+Below are examples showing how `create-subscription` can be used to subscribe to certain types of observables (e.g. RxJS `BehaviorSubject` and `ReplaySubject`).

 **Note** that it is not possible to support all observable types (e.g. RxJS `Subject` or `Observable`) because some provide no way to read the "current" value after it has been emitted.